-Run the following in order to add the WineHQ signing key:
+Run the following commands in order to add the WineHQ signing key:

 Tip: You can copy this command from this tutorial instead of typing it in the Terminal.
 Select and copy this command from here, right-click in the Terminal prompt and then select Paste from the menu.

-Now run the following command in order to add the relevant repository from the WineHQ:
+Now run the following command in order to add the WineHQ repository:

-Here you have two options about which release of Wine you want to install; the stable version or the development versions.
+Here you have two options about which release of Wine you want to install; the stable version or the development version.

 - WineHQ Stable: This is the most recent and stable release of Wine available.
 Use the following command to install this version:

 sudo apt install --install-recommends winehq-stable